AdobeDocs/cc-libraries-api/src/pages/integrate/references/event-properties/index.md

-# Event Properties
+# I/O Events Properties

 <br/>

 This page describes the properties of Creative Cloud Libraries events.
-For direction on subscribing to these events, see [Configuring Webhooks for Created Cloud Libraries Events](../../guides/configuring-events-webhooks/index.md).
+For direction on subscribing to these events, see [Configuring Webhooks for Created Cloud Libraries Events](/integrate/guides/configuring-events-webhooks/).

-- **Note**: To see a sample event, [click here](../../references/sample-event/index.json).
+- **Note**: To see a sample event, [click here](/integrate/references/sample-event/index.json).

 <br/>